labwc/labwc/README.md

 If you have not created an rc.xml configuration file, default keybinds will be:

 - Alt-tab: cycle window
-- Alt-F2: cycle window (useful if running under X11 and alt-tab is already bound to something)
+- Alt-F2: cycle window
-- Alt-F3: launch dmenu (if installed)
+- Alt-F3: launch dmenu
 - Alt-escape: exit

 ## 5. Integrate